-I recommend that you read this book, although there are several other good books about the subject.
+I recommend that you read this book, although there are several other good books about the focus on trading.

 Nowadays the experts talk about the focus that each person can deliver to a specific task.

 The efficiency of our focus is very small, did you know about that?

 After 30-40 minutes, doing a task, or a mental exercise, our focus starts to ramble and increases with time.

 When we begin a task we don’t have a big initial focus.

 But as we continue, our focus starts to rise, until it makes a peak of productivity.

 This usually takes some minutes to occur, but it depends from people to people.

 At this point, we forget everything that is happening around us and are completely focused on our task.